How to Process Ingredients for Carp Bait

 Coarse birdfoods, crushed seeds, biscuit meals, pellet crumb and certain nut or cereal fractions can contribute physical character to a bait.

-A controlled coarse fraction can help create:
+A controlled coarse fraction can create:

-• variation in the matrix
+• variation in the matrix;

-• different water-entry routes
+• different water-entry routes;

-• small physical release points
+• small physical release points;

-• texture during feeding
+• texture during feeding;

-• a less uniform finished bait
+• a less uniform finished bait.

 The word controlled matters.